jinnux-td/my_client/note.md

 1. Create needed states for variables.
 We can use single state for each variable or gather multiple variables into one state
 2. Define "state" in state machine for UI life circle.
 This allows us to handle each state separately => We need one only.
 With variable states that can replace life circle state, remove that state from life circle and use variable state instead

+## Reducer

+Instead of out handle state logic with the component function, which lead a big ball of mud, separating view and logic can make source code easier to manage.
+The trade off is create a function that quite similar with event handler at first sight.
+Event handler will dispatch (pass action to reducer) and done, even when state change logic become complex, event handler keeps small size.
+All logic locate in reducer.
+Another advantage for this approach is TESTING.
+When developing, developer need to design code to test.
+Attach logic with UI in a jsx file will make it way more harder to test feature than test pure state change logic in Reducer
+Finally, a action is a interaction that change UI, not a fraction of it (when user submit form, should use submit action instead multiple change field actions)